0cjs/8bitdev/src/objects.md

 producing a float result.
 If modular numbers are involved, see that section above.

 - __smallint__: Signed 14-bit integer; fits into a tagged pointer.
-This would normally not be considered by the programmer as the system will automatically convert between these and integers as necessary.
+  These would normally not be considered by the programmer as the system will automatically convert between these and integers as necessary.

 - __integer__: Signed arbitrary-precision integer.
 For operations between two integers of different precisions, the smaller is